 - By meeting the target, was the prioritized problem (smaller piece of gap) addressed?

-- By addressing the prioritized problem, was some percentage of the larger gap reduced?
+- Did addressing the prioritized problem reduce some percentage of the gap?

 - Did reducing the gap by some percentage help you improve a key performance indicator?

-- Did improving a key performance indicator by some percentage help you meet your ultimate goal (purpose for problem solving)?
+- Did improving a key performance indicator help you meet your ultimate goal (purpose for problem-solving)?

-If you find you’re able to read the A3 from left to right and then right to left AND answer all the questions above, then you passed the cause and effect logic test between the PDCA steps in both directions, back and forth.
+If you can read the A3 report from left to right and then from right to left and answer all the questions above, you passed the cause-and-effect logic test between the PDCA steps in both directions, back and forth.

 If you can’t maintain the logic, it could mean a few things: